Tzʼutujil language

-Tzʼutujil /ˈtsuːtəhiːl/ is a Mayan language spoken by the Tzʼutujil people in the region to the south of Lake Atitlán in Guatemala.
+Tzʼutujil (/ˈtsuːtəhiːl/) is a Mayan language spoken by the Tzʼutujil people in the region to the south of Lake Atitlán in Guatemala.
 Tzʼutujil is closely related to its larger neighbors, Kaqchikel and Kʼicheʼ.
 The 2002 census found that 60,000 people speak Tzʼutujil as their mother tongue.
 The two Tzʼutujil dialects are Eastern and Western.

 The majority of the Tzʼutujil people speak Spanish as a second language, although many of the older people, or those who live remote areas do not speak Spanish.
 Many children also do not learn Spanish until they first go to school at the age of five although more importance is now being placed upon it due to the influx of tourism into the region.
 As of 2012, the Community Library Rijaʼtzuul Naʼooj in San Juan La Laguna features story telling for children in Tzʼutujil; bilingual children's books are also available.
-Spanish is used in written communication.

 Phonology

 In the charts below each of the Tzʼutujil phonemes is represented by the character or set of characters that denote it in the standard orthography developed by the Guatemalan Academy of Mayan Languages (ALMG) and sanctioned by the Guatemalan government.

 Where different, the corresponding symbol in the International Phonetic Alphabet appears in brackets.

 Stress is always on the final syllable of native words, except for the adjectival vowel suffix in certain environments.